Patient comfort and well-being are of primary focus and importance.

 Cancer support services

 St. Joseph Regional Cancer Center is a leader in the region for treatment of oncology and hematology patients.
-A multidisciplinary team approach helps to ensures that the patient and family understand the treatment process.
+A multidisciplinary team approach helps to ensure the patient and family understand the treatment process.

 Our Oncology/ Hematology services provide Satellite Programs.